-The Trustees are allocating funds for birds across all seven geographically defined restoration areas because of the diverse array of species and geographic areas that these species inhabit.
-Because some birds migrate over long distances, the Trustees may also use regionwide and open ocean funds for restoration outside coastal Gulf of Mexico habitats.
+Areas because of the diverse array of species and geographic areas that these species inhabit.
+Because some birds migrate over long distances, the Trustees may also use Regionwide and Open Ocean funds for restoration outside coastal Gulf of Mexico habitats.
 Specific approaches could include conserving, creating, or enhancing nesting and foraging habitat; reestablishing breeding colonies; managing bird predators; and addressing direct human threats to certain bird species.